 The Mississippi Center for Clinical and Translational Research (MCCTR) is a partnership involving the University of Mississippi Medical Center, the University of Southern Mississippi, and Tougaloo College.
 In addition, the MCCTR pursues extensive collaboration with the IDeA-funded Louisiana Clinical and Translational Science Center and Mayo Clinic's Center for Clinical and Translational Sciences.
 MCCTR functions are divided among six cores in addition to an Administrative Core: the Professional Development Core, BERD Core, Pilot Projects Program, Research Service Core, Tracking and Evaluation Core, and Community Engagement and Outreach Core.

 The Administrative Core is responsible for overseeing all MCCTR activities and for aligning its resources and activities to maximize success.
 The Administrative Core has a flexible and responsive governance structure with mechanisms to monitor progress toward goals and milestones and a capacity to re-direct resources as needed.

 The Professional Development Core supports promising investigators and promotes multi-institutional, transdisciplinary obesity research through mentorship, training, protected time, and structured interaction among investigators of the MCCTR partner institutions.
-The Professional Development Core oversees the Investigator Development Program, Mentor Academy, and Seminar Series.
+The Professional Development Core oversees the Clinical and Translational Research Scholars Program, Mentor Academy, and Seminar Series.

 The BERD Core provides training and assistance with research design, epidemiology, and biostatistics, including implementation of data collection tools and methods, data management and monitoring, and data analysis for manuscripts and grants, and it works with the Research Service Center to ensure that MCCTR investigators are thoroughly trained in regulatory principles and management.
 It assists applicants for MCCTR resources and MCCTR awardees through the Investigator Development Program and Pilot Projects Program with study design and execution, including instrument, protocol, and Manual of Procedure development, data coordination, analytics, and reporting.